mgcruz024/wdi-population/README.md

-# World Bank Database and Population Analysis With PostgreSQL
+# World Bank Database and Population Analysis With PostgreSQL and Python

 <img src="Screenshots/World_Bank.jpeg.jpg" width="650" height="375" />

 A database containing global population data from [The World Bank](https://data.worldbank.org/).
 Features 213 countries with data spanning from 1950 to 2018 for 10 unique population indicators.
-[Analysis](main.ipynb) is provided with an SQL appendix to showcase examples of powerful answers that can be queried and visualized with this database.
+[Analysis](main.ipynb) is provided with an SQL appendix to showcase examples of powerful answers that can be queried and visualized with this database by combining our data with the limitless potential of Python data science libraries.
 Model is normalized to reflect real-world relationships between countries and continents and enforce standardized naming procedures.

 Population Indicators:
 - EN_URB_LCTY = population in largest city (1960-2018)